patriciagaruiz/FINANCIAL-DATA-SET/README.md

 How much of the cards’ information is available in this database, and what are the different kinds of cards offered by the bank?
 Where are most of the customers located (district)?

-<h1 align="left"> Import File </h1>

-The dataset has 25.723 lines and 24 columns.

-Cleanned Dataset has 6.302 lines and 23 columns.